Exploratory Studies Explore. Discover. Decide

 Frequently Asked Questions about Academic Notice

-Academic Notice is meant to give students a warning that their GPA is too low, as well a full Fall or Spring semester to raise that GPA.
-A 2.0 cumulative GPA is required to graduate from Purdue (some degrees require higher GPA's), which is why the GPA for Academic Notice is set at that level.
+Academic Notice is meant to give students a warning that their GPA is too low as well as a full Fall or Spring semester to raise their GPA.
+A 2.0 cumulative GPA is required to graduate from Purdue (some degrees require higher GPAs), which is why the GPA for Academic Notice is set at that level.

 Most Purdue colleges and schools will not allow students to CODO-in if they are on Academic Notice.
 This can delay a student’s academic progress and graduation date.

-During a student's Academic Notice semester, we in Exploratory Studies help them examine the factors that contributed to their earned low GPA and then strategize how to raise it.
-Students should also work with various college professionals to figure out how to be more successful moving forward.
+During a student's Academic Notice semester, their Exploratory Studies Academic Advisor will help them examine the factors that contributed to their low GPA, strategize how to raise it, and recommend academic success resources.

 For more information, see Academic Notice at Purdue University

-Purdue Policy on Academic Deficiency states that students already on Academic Notice status will be academically separated (formerly "dismissed") from Purdue if BOTH their semester GPA AND their cumulative GPAs are below 2.0 at the end of a fall or spring semester.
+Purdue Policy on Academic Regulations states that students already on Academic Notice status will be Academically Separated (formerly "dismissed") from Purdue if BOTH their semester GPA AND their cumulative GPAs are below 2.0 at the end of a fall or spring semester.

-In order to get off of academic notice and return to good standing, students need to earn a semester GPA equal to or greater than 2.0 AND raise their cumulative GPA to equal to or greater than 2.0.
+In order to come off of Academic Notice and return to Good Academic Standing, students need to earn a semester GPA equal to or greater than 2.0 AND raise their cumulative GPA to equal to or greater than 2.0.

 Students on Academic Separation status from the University for the first time are not eligible to apply for readmission for at least one Fall or Spring semester.
 Generally, students must complete at least 12 credit hours of coursework at another university with grades of C- or higher in all classes as a basic consideration for readmission.
 However, keep in mind that readmission is not guaranteed even if students complete these basic requirements.
 Readmission applications are reviewed on a case-by-case basis and readmission requirements will vary by Purdue colleges and schools.
 For more details information, visit Purdue Readmission after Academic Separation.